aetherinox/docker-base-alpine/README.md

 <br />

 > [!NOTE]
-> If you want to only build the alpine docker image locally; remove `--push`.
+> If you want to only build the Alpine docker image locally; remove `--push`.

 <br />